-- 2. Now activate your template set at Design > Template Sets by checking the box in the Active column for your template set.
-Make sure it is the only template set that is active (other than the default template set if in advanced mode). <

-- 3. View the "front side" and browse the site.
+- 2. Do the templates use jQuery?8) If not, skip this step.
+If they do use jQuery 9), you will need to apply a work-around to allow JQuery to work "along side" Prototype and Scriptaculous, which is used heavily by the core software.
+See Using jQuery with Other Libraries tutorial available on http://docs.jquery.com for instructions on how to do this.
+Or alternatively, if you are familiar enough with Prototype and Scriptaculous, you can re-code any portions of the templates that use jQuery, to use Prototype and Scriptaculous instead. < - 3.
+Now activate your template set at Design > Template Sets by checking the box in the Active column for your template set.
+Make sure it is the only template set that is active (other than the default template set if in advanced mode). < - 4.
+View the "front side" and browse the site.
 You will most likely need to heavily modify the following 3 files so that the look of dynamic page content, and dynamic module content, match the look of the rest of your templates.
-This is where the HTML and CSS knowledge we mentioned at the top of the page comes in.
+This is where the HTML and CSS knowledge we mentioned at the top of the page comes in. - external/css/theme_styles.css < - external/css/primary_theme_styles.css < - external/css/secondary_theme_styles.css < even more so than the rest of the WIKI

-- external/css/theme styles.css <

-- external/css/primary_theme_styles.css <

-- external/css/secondary theme styles.css <